CoboGlobal/cobo-payment-link-demo/README.md

-# Cobo Checkout Vue 3 Demo
+# Cobo Checkout Demo

-This is a Vue 3-based demo application that demonstrates how to integrate the Cobo Checkout SDK.

 ## Project Overview

-This project simulates how a customer/PSP integrates Cobo Checkout through iframe.
-Main features include:

-1. Direct OAuth authentication API calls from frontend
-2. Automatic token expiration and refresh logic handling
-3. Embedding locally running Checkout application through iframe
-4. Using postMessage for iframe communication
-5. Complete demonstration of order creation and status change process
+This is a pure JavaScript demo that demonstrates how to generate Payment Link and Subscription Link (coming soon)

+1. Frontend selects crypto payment method and requests backend to generate order
+2. Backend calls Cobo Waas API and returns the generated Link (including token) to frontend
+3. After frontend receives the Link, it supports both URL and iframe modes for opening

 ## Prerequisites

 Before running this demo, please ensure:

-1. Frontend has correctly configured Checkout SDK environment (please modify iframeUrl in `src/views/CheckoutDemo.vue`)
-2. Backend has implemented logic to obtain token through API Key (can temporarily mock data in `src/services/authService.ts`)
+1. Create API Key and API Secret, and activate them in Cobo Portal
+2. Fill in the API Key and API Secret in server.js

 ## Installation and Running